asquare004/Selling-Interface-for-InstiOLX-Webpage/README.md

 # Selling Interface for InstiOLX Webpage

-I have built a selling interface for InstiOLX Webpage using HTML and CSS from scratch.
+I have built a selling interface (frontend) for InstiOLX Webpage using HTML and CSS from scratch.

 Link : https://asquare004.github.io/Selling-Interface-for-InstiOLX-Webpage/